okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/uischema/index.md

 ### UI Schema Element Options object

 The UI Schema Element Options object specifies how the input is displayed.
-The supported formats are as follows:
+The supported formats are:

 - `text`: Text input.
-This is the default for the majority of property types.
+This is the default format for the majority of property types.
 - `radio`: Radio button options.
 This option is only available for `string` data types with an `enum` or `one of` constraint.
-- `select`: Display input as a dropdown.
+- `select`: Displays input as a dropdown.
 This option is only available for the `country-code` data type or a `string` data type with an `enum` or `one of` constraint.
-- `checkbox`: Display input as a checkbox.
+- `checkbox`: Displays input as a checkbox.
 This option is only available for `boolean` data types.
-- `radio_yes_no`: Display input as 2 radio buttons, one with the option `yes` and the other `no`.
+- `radio_yes_no`: Displays input as 2 radio buttons, one with the option `yes` and the other `no`.
 This option is only available for `boolean` data types.
-- `radio_true_false`: Display input as 2 radio buttons, one with the option `true` and the other `false`.
+- `radio_true_false`: Displays input as 2 radio buttons, one with the option `true` and the other `false`.
 This option is only available for `boolean` data types.

 #### UI Schema Element Option properties